abulzunayed/C_plus_plus_Projects/Document_scanner with OpenCV_CMake/README.md

 - **Purpose of the project:** Create a Document scanner to detect documents and prepare an A4 paper-size output image.

+- **What have I learned from implementing this project ??**
+  - Detect text, images, and patterns from documents.
+  - Convert original image to Gray, Blurr, and Canny Images.
+  - Detect the Shape/ Contour of the image.
+  - Again draw new contour points on a new image.
+  - Reorder contour points.
+  - Warp and crop image.
+  - Finally, A4 paper-size output image

 - **Further possibility of extending this project:** we can detect any texts, handwriting, and patterns from documents.